Getting Started with Product Import and Export

 Make sure you have:

-- Admin access with permission to Import/Export (System > Permissions > User Roles).
+With permission to Import/Export (System > Permissions > User Roles)

-- A CSV editor (Google Sheets, Excel) and ability to save UTF‑8 CSV.
+Google Sheets, Excel and ability to save UTF-8 CSV

-- File system or SFTP access to place product images on the server (recommended: pub/media/import).
+File system or SFTP access to place product images on the server (pub/media/import)

 Preparation Checklist